Autism Program Research

-- Periodically, the Autism Center has studies that are actively enrolling participants.
+- Periodically, the Autism Program has studies that are actively enrolling participants.
 Many of these are managed by Dr. Robin Kochel and her research team.
-To learn more about autism research at the Autism Center and across Baylor College of Medicine and Texas Children's Hospital, visit Dr. Kochel's lab page and the Clinical Trials page.
+To learn more about autism research at the Autism Program and across Baylor College of Medicine and Texas Children's Hospital, visit Dr. Kochel's lab page and the Clinical Trials page.

 - Simons Foundation Powering Autism Research for Knowledge (SPARK)